 An Alabama non-compete agreement is a legal form that protects an employer from the risk of their employees competing with them post-termination.
-Companies often require applicants to complete the form as a prerequisite to being hired, which also serves as the consideration for the contract.
-In addition to preventing competition from the employee themselves, the agreement contains non-disclosure provisions that secure a company’s confidential information by barring the sharing of pivotal secrets and processes that could hamper the employer’s competitive advantage.
+Companies often require applicants to complete the form as a prerequisite to being hired, and providing employment serves as a fair exchange between the parties (referred to as “consideration”).
+In addition to preventing competition from the employee, the agreement contains non-disclosure provisions that secure a company’s confidential information by barring the sharing of trade secrets and other proprietary information that could harm the employer’s competitive advantage.

 - Dissolution of a company.
-Members that are dissolving an entity can unanimously agree not to engage in activity in the same geographical area where the business was originally operated.
+Members that are dissolving an entity can unanimously agree not to engage in similar activities in the same geographical area where the business originally operated.

 - AL Section 8-1-190